-InVision break up their blog articles in a different way, with a large featured article taking prominence on the left and the right side broken into a scroll down series of articles under various categories and headings.
-There are also video links and a cute little underlining sequence as you hover over articles headings.
-Another small feature that holds your attention over select articles increasing the chances of you opening them for more.
+InVision breaks up its blog articles in a different way, with a large featured article taking prominence on the left and the right side breaking into a scroll down series of articles under various categories and headings.
+There are also video links and a cute little underlining sequence as you hover over article headings.
+Another small feature that holds your attention over select articles increases the chances of you opening them for more.

 The urban Influence blog carries many of the features we’ve already discussed.
 The actual articles are interesting and full of content plus numerous examples to aid clarity and break up the text.
 This blog also has a featured link section to the Instagram page plus you can search for previous blog articles by category from the top of the page.